michaelcullum/yukari/README.markdown

 Yukari will immediately start up afterwards.

-Protip: You can specify an alternative configuration file to use within the **data/config/** directory by using the commandline parameter "*--config=confignamehere*"
+Protip: You can specify an alternative JSON configuration file to use within the **data/config/** directory by using the commandline parameter "*--config=confignamehere*"